Making Daily Tasks Feel Achievable: UX for Task Wish

 Remote Test

-Audit of Mid Fidelity Wireframes
+Audit of Mid-Fi Wireframes

-Branding Assets
+Designing Branding Assets

-Task Wish was finally dubbed as the name of the app,
+This is when Task Wish was finally dubbed as the name of the app,

-quickly followed by the logo
+quickly followed by the logo.

 Style Tiles

-High Fidelity Wireframes for Testing
+The High Fidelity Wireframes

 High Fidelity Usability Testing